 A must for all art lovers, with works by Greece’s best-known painters as well as European masters (such as Rembrandt and Picasso) in a recently reopened building that’s as eye-catching as some of the artwork on display.
 But the real attraction of the National Gallery is that it traces all the pivotal moments of modern Greek history – from the post-Byzantine years to the revolution against the Ottomans and the establishment of the modern Greek state – through more than 1,000 works of art.
 It’s hard to think of a more beautiful history lesson.

 One of the most popular private museums, with artwork and collectables from the 6th millennium BC to the 20th century.
 Prominent art collector Antonis Benakis donated his astonishing collection (and beautiful neoclassical family mansion) for the creation of the museum, which now houses an even larger display of jewellery, ceramics, marble portraits, manuscripts, religious icons, household utensils, costumes and textiles from all stages of Greek history.

 Kallirrois Ave & Amvr.
 Frantzi St, Koukaki

-A gem for art lovers in one of Athens’ most iconic buildings (the fully refurbished former FIX brewery in lively Koukaki).
-The 18,142m2 of minimalist, beautifully lit gallery space is the ideal setting for exhibits that explore timeless themes such as democracy, identity and exclusion – as well as contemporary issues such as the refugee crisis in the Mediterranean and racial discrimination.
+A gem for art lovers in one of Athens’ most iconic buildings (the fully refurbished former FIX brewery) in the lively Koukaki neighbourhood.
+The 18,142 m2 of minimalist, beautifully lit gallery space is the ideal setting for exhibits that explore timeless themes such as democracy, identity and exclusion – as well as contemporary issues such as the refugee crisis in the Mediterranean and racial discrimination.